HaydenMacDonald/hmdrmd/README.md

 ### Case Study Analysis

-R Markdown template for case study analyses based on William Ellet's case study guide in <a href="https://hbr.org/product/the-case-study-handbook-revised-edition-a-student-s-guide/10208E-KND-ENG" target = "_blank">*The Case Study Handbook, Revised Edition: A Student's Guide* (2018)</a><sup>[1](#myfootnote1)</sup>.
+R Markdown template for case study analyses based on William Ellet's case study guide in [*The Case Study Handbook, Revised Edition: A Student's Guide* (2018)](https://hbr.org/product/the-case-study-handbook-revised-edition-a-student-s-guide/10208E-KND-ENG){target="_blank"}<sup>[1](#myfootnote1)</sup>.
 This template is intended to be used by students in educational and research environments involving case analyses.

 This R Markdown file outputs a pdf report with settings adjusted in a setup chunk.